-I’ve even had some of my plastic containers, which were labeled dishwasher safe, come out deformed from a dishwasher cycle.
+I’ve even had some of your plastic containers, which Are labeled dishwasher safe, come out deformed from a dishwasher cycle.
 Perhaps it is because the dishwasher was loaded incorrectly, or simply because the water got too hot for the container to handle.
-When my plastic containers become deformed, I throw them into the recycling bin, which is a waste of money in my opinion.
+When your plastic containers become deformed, I throw them into the recycling bin, which is a waste of money in your opinion.

 Baking Soda To Clean Plastic Container

 To clean tough tomato paste stains, use baking soda and a little elbow grease.
 Sprinkle 2 tablespoons of baking soda into the container and add warm water until paste forms.
 The paste should be about the same consistency as toothpaste, if not a bit thinner.
 Smear the paste around with a microfiber cloth or a dish sponge and rub it in well.
 Rinse the paste out with dish soap and warm water.

 Another method to clean tough tomato stains and yellow curry out of plastic containers is to use the power of the sun.
 Wash your container as normal and then place it out in the sunshine to dry.
 The sun has natural bleaching powers which help with the staining, and it also takes away the odors.
 Try this trick with wood-cutting boards and wooden utensils as well.

 Lemons To Clean Plastic Containers